Severe weather threat moves east after tornado-spawning storms pummel Texas and Mississippi, leaving at least 2 dead

 “About two or three minutes later, it was over and then we opened the front door to see, and it was all gone,” she said.

-A tornado touched down in multiple different locations within a small area in Brazoria County and had a quick impact, according to Sheriff Stallman.
+A tornado touched down in multiple locations within a small area in Brazoria County and had a quick impact, according to Sheriff Bo Stallman.

 “The damage has been extremely devastating,” he said.

-Officials in Brazoria County were working to accommodate teachers and students at Walt Disney Elementary School, after it experienced storm damage, according to Manvel Mayor Dan Davis.
+Officials in Brazoria County were working to accommodate teachers and students at Walt Disney Elementary School, after it took storm damage, according to Manvel Mayor Dan Davis.

-Davis shared a photo from inside the school in a Facebook post, which shows significant damage to the school’s ceiling and debris scattered along the floor.
+Davis shared a photo from inside the school in a Facebook post, which shows significant damage to the school’s ceiling and debris scattered around the floor.

-“Recovery efforts across the area have commenced and I’m grateful to live in a County where the people truly care about one another,” Davis said.
+“Recovery efforts across the area have commenced and I’m grateful to live in a County where the people truly care about one another,” Davis said in the post.
 “Over the next few days, properties will be cleared, power will be restored, and lives will start to be rebuilt.
 Please keep praying for all of those impacted!”

-Residents in Montgomery County, which sits about 80 miles north of Brazoria County, are also recovering from a likely tornado in their community.
+Residents in Montgomery County, about 80 miles north of Brazoria County, are also recovering from a possible tornado in their community.

 Things went from “bad to worse” for Bill Hustus, who told KHOU that strong winds caused trees to fall on his house, and destroyed a home in his community.

-“There was a two-story house right there [across the street] that is no longer there,” he said.
+“There was a two-story house right (across the street) that is no longer there,” he said.

 Tornadoes are much less common in the US during December, averaging only around 40 – compared to the nearly 270 seen on average in May.
 This year, however, there have been 1,783 tornado reports as of December 27 – well above the average of 1,347 reports.